 You can see tourists and locals buy their steak plates and happily eat it on one of the outdoor tables or right by the beach.
 Steak shack also sells desserts from a local cupcakery for that sweet tooth fix.

-You can find the Steak Shack on the second floor of a beachfront building next to Outrigger Reef Beach Resort in Waikiki.
+You can find the Steak Shack restaurant in Waikiki on the second floor of a beachfront building next to Outrigger Reef Beach Resort.

 Musubi Cafe Iyusame is the perfect go-to place for fast and cheap eats in Waikiki.
 The place is part walk-up counter, part knick-knack store and cafe.
 That said, it’s no wonder that people treat it as a local treasure.